mscherer/joycon2click/README.md

 By default, the program will limit itself using seccomp and BPF.
 This is still a experimental feature, and can be disabled with the `--disable_seccomp` argument if this cause issues.
 For now, the filtering is not very granular and only allow a few syscalls, but there is plans to later restrict their arguments.

+You can also disable seccomp at build time by using the feature `seccomp`.

 ## Multiple joycon support

 Only 1 joycon is supported (usually, the 1st one attached, but no garantee on that).
 Multiple joycons support is out of scope.